mcembalest/google-slides-mcp/README.md

 1. Enable the Google Slides API in the Google Cloud console.

 2. Download your client credentials to a file called `gcp-oauth.keys.json` in this directory.
+An example `gcp-oauth.keys.json` has been added to this repository, but you will need to add your own with a proper `client_id` and `client_secret`

 3. In the `OAuth consent screen`, add your email to the Test users.

 4. Install the required node.js packages listed in `package.json`

 5. Now run the `write-slide` command in the format shown above.
 The first time you run, your browser should open for OAuth authentication with your email, and will then save your credentials to `.slides-server-credentials.json` locally so you won't have to re-authenticate again.
+An example `.slides-server-credentials.json` has been added to this repository, but you will need to successfully authenticate with Google in order to receive a proper version of the file with an `access_token`.